Skein (character): Fictional character biography

-During the Dark Reign storyline Skein is revealed as a member of the Initiative's new team for the state of Delaware, the Women Warriors.
+During the Dark Reign storyline, Skein is revealed to have joined the Women Warriors, the Initiative's team for the state of Delaware.

-During the Spider-Island storyline, Sybil returned to the Gypsy Moth identity as well as her life of crime upon creating a new costume.
-After being hired by the Spider Queen to kidnap Alicia Masters, she used her powers to seal Spider-Woman's mouth shut and change her costume into another Gypsy Moth suit, which led to the Thing mistakenly attacking the gagged heroine.
-After removing her gag and mask, Spider-Woman managed to defeat Spider-Queen and rescue Alicia.
+During the Spider-Island storyline, Sybil Dvorak returns to the Gypsy Moth identity as well as her life of crime upon creating a new costume.
+After being hired by the Spider Queen to kidnap Alicia Masters, she uses her powers to seal Spider-Woman's mouth shut and change her costume into another Gypsy Moth suit, which leads to the Thing mistakenly attacking Spider-Woman.
+After removing her gag and mask, Spider-Woman manages to defeat Spider-Queen and rescue Alicia.